-- Align with country-led strategies and build on existing health systems. - Provide technical assistance and resources for country governments to implement COVID-19 response action plans and monitor implementation. - Coordinate and support investments that will contribute to strengthening countries' health systems over the long-term.
+- Align with country-led strategies and build on existing health systems. - Provide technical assistance and resources for country governments to implement COVID-19 response action plans and monitor implementation. - Coordinate and support investments that will contribute to strengthening countries' health systems over the long-term, including the global COVAX alliance.
+Leaving countries or regions behind in this effort threatens everyone. - Prioritize all frontline health workers in vaccine distribution, ensuring that health worker infections and deaths are prevented.